MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.CountIf.md

 ## Remarks

-You can use the wildcard characters, question mark (?) and asterisk (*), for the criteria.
+Use the wildcard characters, question mark (?) and asterisk (*), for the criteria.
 A question mark matches any single character; an asterisk matches any sequence of characters.
 If you want to find an actual question mark or asterisk, type a tilde (~) before the character.